 Rosie is a leader in the crusade against domestic violence and has turned her personal tragedy into a fight to help others.
-Rosie's name became synonymous with the words courage and resilience.
+Rosie's name has become synonymous with the words "courage" and "resilience".
 Only hours after her son's life was tragically taken, Rosie gave voice to many thousands of victims of domestic violence who had until then remained unheard.

 Rosie continues to champion efforts in the fight against domestic violence and, along with the former Victorian Police Chief Ken Lay, has been named as a founding member of an advisory panel on preventing violence against women.